 Establish the Situation

 Any time a cantilever is being considered as part of a floor system design, loading conditions related to the cantilever must be recognized and analyzed.
 Design software will dictate specific framing practices but for our purposes here, general approaches to cantilever installation will be discussed.

 In this situation, while the open web joist stops at an exterior bearing, a 2X extension from it extends beyond the bearing to become the cantilever joist (see following illustration).
 This 2X is fastened to the side of a TRIFORCE® joist so that it “snugs” against the joist webs and under the top chord of the joist.
 1-1/2” dimension lumber is attached to the top of this 2X so that the cantilever can achieve the same top plane as the open joist.
 Where this 2X crosses the bearing, a solid wood filler is needed to transfer load.
 If the cantilever is being extended from the trimmable I-Joist end of a TRIFORCE® joist, a 5/8” wood filler is required on the OSB panel.

 With TRIFORCE®, it is possible to construct a cantilever perpendicular to the joists by using 2X joists inserted through the open webs of the joists.
 In this situation, the following illustration shows proper framing to transfer load correctly to the bearing wall.

-The recommended maximum for a cantilevered outside deck is four feet, using 2x joists that stretch eight feet back into the floor, utilizing the 2:3 ratio.
-It is possible to go more than four feet, but each situation must be examined and analyzed by the engineer of record.
-Typically a cantilever beyond five feet must utilize beams or post down for support.
+The recommended maximum extension for a cantilevered exterior deck is four feet.
+In this situation, 2X joists should extend back into the floor at least eight feet, using a recommended 2:3 ratio.
+It is possible to extend beyond four feet but each situation must be examined and analyzed for structural capacity.

-For more information on building cantilevers with the open-joist Triforce, please download our spec guide.
-If you have any questions, please let us know.
-We’ll be happy to help.
+For more information about framing cantilevers in a TRIFORCE® floor system, please download our spec guide.
+Contact us with any questions.
+We’ll be glad to help.